Clubs & Groups

 If you’re living in Innis Residence and want to make your space a better place, the Innis Residence Council (IRC) is a student-run body that organizes events and provides support to residence clubs and committees.
 Find out more about the Innis Residence Council.

-Madi Frost, the assistant dean of student life, and her community development team, coordinate leadership development opportunities to help students become more confident leaders.
+Bradley Kulay, the assistant dean of student life, and his community development team, coordinate leadership development opportunities to help students become more confident leaders.
 They host a pair of daylong workshops at the beginning and end of the academic year.

 - Workshop Opportunity 1: Student Leader Day.
 For Innis students looking to gain, brush-up, or polish key leadership skills.